 - 2. I am a graduate of the University of Colorado, Boulder with a Bachelor of Arts in Geology, in 2009 and have practiced my profession continuously since 2013. - 3.
-I am a: - 3.1 Registered member of the Society of Mining and Metallurgy and Exploration (No. 4223152RM)

-3.2 Licensed Professional Geologist in the State of Wyoming (PG-4086)

-- 4. I have worked as a Geologist for 11 years and as a Resource Geologist for a total of 7 years since my graduation from university; as an employee of a junior exploration company, as an independent consultant, and as an employee of various consulting firms with experience in structurally controlled precious and base metal deposits. - I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of the report titled "National Instrument 43-101 Technical Report, Geology and Exploration at the Gold Basin Project, Mohave County, Arizona, USA", dated February 25, 2021 with an effective date of February 5, 2021, with specific responsibility for Sections 1, 10, through 12, and 14 of this report. - 7.
-I have had no prior involvement with the property that is the subject of this Technical Report. - 8.
+I am a: - Registered member of the Society of Mining and Metallurgy and Exploration (No. 4223152RM) - Licensed Professional Geologist in the State of Wyoming (PG-4086) - 4.
+I have worked as a Geologist for 11 years and as a Resource Geologist for a total of 7 years since my graduation from university; as an employee of a junior exploration company, as an independent consultant, and as an employee of various consulting firms with experience in structurally controlled precious and base metal deposits. - I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of the report titled "National Instrument 43-101 Technical Report, Geology and Exploration at the Gold Basin Project, Mohave County, Arizona, USA", dated November 30, 2021 with an effective date of September 1, 2021, with specific responsibility for Sections 1, 10, through 12, and 14 of this report. - 7.
+I have not conducted a personal inspection of the property, though I have had prior involvement with the property during preparation of a previous Technical Report dated February 5, 2021. - 8.
 As of the date of this certificate and as of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information required to be disclosed to make the report not misleading. - 9.
-I am independent of the issuer and property applying all of the tests in section 1.5 of NI 43-101. - 10.
-I have read NI 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.
+I am independent of the issuer, vendor, and property applying all of the tests in section 1.5 of NI 43-101. - 10.
+I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.

-Dated this 25th day of February 2021
+Dated this 30th day of November 2021